mdurrani808/STIC/documentation/src/Notes/git_theory.md

 * When was this particular line of this particular file edited?
 By whom?
 Why was it edited?
 * Over the last 1000 revisions, when/why did a particular unit test stop working?

+### What is Git?

+Git is a distributed version control system that tracks changes to files over time.
+Originally created for Linux kernel development, Git allows developers to maintain a complete history of their work.
+As a distributed system, each developer has a full copy of the entire repository on their local machine.
+This enables them to work independently before synchronizing their changes with remote repositories hosted on services like GitHub, facilitating effective team collaboration.

+### Aside: Git vs. GitHub

+A common point of confusion is realizing the difference between Git and GitHub.
+Git is the version control software, but GitHub is a website that provides cloud hosting for Git repositories as well as as a front end to a lot of Git features.
+It also includes some GitHub specific features like issues, pull requests, and more.
+There are alternatives to GitHub like GitLab or BitBucket, and there are also alternatives to Git like SVN or Mercurial.

+## The Data Model: How Git Stores Your Code

 Over time, Git has emerged as the de facto standard for version control systems.
 However, many developers learn Git through memorizing commands without understanding its elegant underlying design.
 This approach often leads to confusion when things go wrong, as developers lack the theoretical foundation to reason about Git's behavior.

 This text takes a different approach.
 Instead of starting with commands, we'll build understanding from the ground up by exploring Git's data model and theoretical foundations.
 When you understand these fundamentals, you'll be able to reason about Git's behavior rather than memorizing commands, solve complex version control problems with confidence, and develop mental models that translate across different Git workflows.

-## The Data Model: How Git Stores Your Code

-Git is a content-addressable filesystem, meaning all objects are stored and retrieved based on their content rather than their location.
-When you add content to Git, it generates a hash based on that content which is then used to store and retrieve the content.

 ### Blobs